Reading PostgreSQL Execution Plans with EXPLAIN ANALYZE

 SELECT * FROM orders WHERE customer_id = 42;

-A word of warning: EXPLAIN ANALYZE executes the query for real.
-For a SELECT that is fine.
-For an UPDATE, DELETE, or INSERT, wrap it in a transaction we roll back:
+First of all EXPLAIN ANALYZE really runs the query, and this is the dangerous fact.
+It is fine for a SELECT.
+For an UPDATE, DELETE, or INSERT, it should be wrapped in a transaction which you can roll back:

 BEGIN;